Great to have you, Rush Limboy and the Excellence in Broadcasting Network running America.

 Mexico just discovered a huge field.

-And then of course you got Hugo Chavez, which is his own geopolitical problem that we face.
+And then, of course, you got Hugo Chavez, which is his own geopolitical problem that we face.

 I mean, that would doom their fate.

-That's the dirty.
+And that's the dirty.

-You're you're looking at this in a in a way, way, way down the road issue and and you're you're looking at it uh without any well no wait, let me say uh I'm asking you.
+Now, just so people don't misunderstand, you're looking at this in a way, way, way down the road issue, and you're looking at it without any apparent ⁇ wait, let me say ⁇ I'm asking you.

 Correct.

-They gotta come here because it's the only place they can what if our attitude was like that about every country?
+What if our attitude was like that about every country?

-What if we said, okay, the starving and the dying and the oppressed and the unhappy and the near riotous.
+What if we said, okay, the starving and the dying and the oppressed and the unhappy and the near-riotous?

-Why why let Mexico off the hook?
+Why let Mexico off the hook?

-Why why say why is it our responsibility to provide a haven in terms of you you are you are supporting the concept of an illegal, a constant flow of illegals, which is by the way what the Senate wants, you people need to understand this.
+Why is it our responsibility to provide a haven in terms of you are you are supporting the concept of an illegal, a constant flow of illegals, which is, by the way, what the Senate wants.

-There's nothing that's gonna stop they say there is, but there's no enforcement here.
+They say there is, but there's no enforcement here.

 Well, you know, you don't have no hope is the wrong thing to have.